Prajesh-creator/Unif-Calculator/README.md

 # Unif-Calculator
 This is a simple claculator for adding, subtraction, multiplication and division.

-Work both on kali Linux,termux and windows
+Work on kali Linux,termux and windows

 # Requirements